 Winterizing your Small Equipment

-- Refill the fuel tank with fuel and the correct amount of a non-alcohol containing fuel additive.
+Refill the fuel tank with fuel and the correct amount of a non-alcohol-containing fuel additive.
 You do not need much gas as you want to run the engine for a few minutes until it runs out of gas again.
-This is to insure the additive containing gas has spread through the engine and protects inner parts from rusting but no gas remains in the engine or fuel tank.
+This is to ensure the additive containing gas has spread through the engine and protects inner parts from rusting but no gas remains in the engine or fuel tank.

 Summerizing the Engine